 The Company does not have any employees and is currently externally managed by the Manager under the terms of a management agreement.
 Under the management agreement, the Manager and its affiliates provide the Company with the personnel and resources necessary to operate the Company's business.
 In exchange, the Company pays the Manager a base management fee that is equal to 1.5% of the Company's equity, as defined in the management agreement, on an annualized basis.
-The Company incurred \$3.9 million and \$3.4 million, respectively, as a management fee to the Manager for thethree months ended March 31, 2020 and 2019.
+The Company incurred \$4.0 million and \$7.9 million, respectively, as a management fee to the Manager for the three and six months ended June 30, 2020, and \$3.8 million and \$7.2 million, respectively, as a management fee to the Manager for the three and six months ended June 30, 2019.

 In addition, incentive fees, if earned, are payable to the Company's Manager, as defined in the management agreement.
-The Company incurred \$0.2 million as an incentive fee to the Manager for the three months ended March 31, 2019.
-No incentive fees were incurred for the three months ended March 31, 2020.
+No incentive fees were incurred for the three and six months ended June 30, 2020 or the three months ended June 30, 2019.
+The Company incurred \$0.2 million as an incentive fee to the Manager for the six months ended June 30, 2019.
 See further discussion of the base management fee and incentive fee calculations in Note 12 - Commitments and Contingencies and further discussion of base management fee reimbursements for common stock sold under the Company's equity distribution agreement in Note 14 - Stockholder's Equity.

 On March 2, 2020, the Company announced that it has agreed to a process with the Manager to internalize the Company's management function.
-If the internalization is completed, the management agreement will be terminated and therefore the Company will no longer pay a management fee or reimburse expenses.
+If the internalization is completed, the management agreement will be terminated and therefore the

+Company will no longer pay a management fee or reimburse expenses.
+See further discussion of the related arbitration in Note 12 Commitments and Contingencies.

-During the three months ended March 31, 2020 and 2019, the Company reimbursed the Manager for certain direct and allocated net costs incurred by the Manager on behalf of the Company.
-These direct and allocated net costs totaled approximately \$7.8 million and \$6.6 million, respectively.
+The Company reimburses the Manager for certain direct and allocated costs incurred by the Manager on behalf of the Company.
+During the three and six months ended June 30, 2020, direct and allocated costs totaled approximately \$1.5 million and \$9.3 million, respectively.
+During the three and six months ended June 30, 2019, direct and allocated costs totaled approximately \$1.7 million and \$8.3 million, respectively.

-In addition, during the three months ended March 31, 2019, the Manager paid the underwriters an amount equal to \$0.20 per share for each share issued in connection with the Company's underwritten public offering of its common stock and the related option exercised by the underwriters to purchase additional shares of the Company's common stock.
+In addition, during the six months ended June 30, 2019, the Manager paid the underwriters an amount equal to \$0.20 per share for each share issued in connection with the Company's underwritten public offering of its common stock and the related option exercised by the underwriters to purchase additional shares of the Company's common stock.